lewagon/dotfiles/04-Front-End/05-Javascript-and-jQuery/04-Fake-Inbox/README.md

 ## Background & Objectives

 Think about the Gmail web interface.
 Do you need to refresh the page for new mail to show up?
-The answer is know, it periodically fetches new emails and add them at the top of the list.
+The answer is **no**, it periodically fetches new emails and add them at the top of the list.
 It means that some content was added to the _DOM_ **after** the first page load.

 ## Specs